kumaramit3/mewe-downloader/README.md

 # How to use the Chrome Extension -

-Download the dist folder.
+Clone the dist folder.
 Type `chrome://extensions` in your url bar.
 Switch on Developer Mode (top right corner).
 Afterwards, click on Load Unpacked and select the dist folder you have downloaded.

 # React + TypeScript + Vite